jendave/token-action-hud-ironsworn/README.md

 For a guide on using Token Action HUD, go to: [How to Use Token Action HUD](https://github.com/jendave/token-action-hud-ironsworn/wiki/How-to-Use-Token-Action-HUD)

-For questions, feature requests or bug reports, please open an issue [here](https://github.com/jendave/token-action-hud-ironsworn/issues).
+For questions, feature requests or bug reports, please open an [issue](https://github.com/jendave/token-action-hud-ironsworn/issues).

-Pull requests are welcome.
+[Pull requests](https://github.com/jendave/token-action-hud-ironsworn/pulls) are welcome.
 Please include a reason for the request or create an issue before starting one.

+## Troubleshooting and Tips

+- If the HUD layout appears incomplete or is inconsistent among users:
+  - In `Configure Settings`, select `Token Action HUD Core`, select `Layout`, click on `Reset All Layouts` and click on `Yes`.
+  - This will reset the layout for all users.

 ## Acknowledgements